raikilon/aws-saa-c03-notes/aws.md

 - **By default, AMIs are private** – they are only accessible by the owner’s AWS account, but can be made public or shared with specific accounts.
 - **AMIs can be created from an existing EC2 instance** – this includes capturing the current configuration.
 - **Creating an AMI involves snapshotting EBS volumes** – the AMI references these snapshots in its block device mapping.
+- **Before an AMI can be used, the instance must pass AWS health checks** (system status check and instance status check).

 ### AMI Creation Process